 With a great beard comes great responsibility, a saying most bearded gentleman will agree to.
 Sporting a beard is more mainstream now than ever, and a large majority of urban males are trying out different looks with facial hair.
 However, there is a host of beard-related skin issues that often crop up, mainly due to poor maintenance and hygiene, or even poor use of products.

 These days, given the mandatory use of masks, bearded men skin/beard irritation, and skin inflammation especially due to synthetic material fabrics.
-The material of the mask rubs against your beard or skin or even sweat, making the oil and bacteria that gathers under the mask to cause breakouts.
+The material of the mask rubs against your beard or skin or even sweat, making the oil and bacteria that gathers under the mask cause breakouts.
 To combat this, an ideal would be to use masks featuring natural fabrics like cotton (look for multiple padding for extra protection) as opposed to the synthetic fabric masks available in the market.
 If you have a thick beard, you can also consider using beard oil or serum to tone down the frizz.

 LSA Recommends: The Man Company Argan and Geranium Beard Oil (Rs 298) is great to keep frizz in check, your beard to smell fresh, and to keep it well-groomed, especially if you have to wear a mask.

 In our tropical climate, sweat, dirt, and oil build up in the beard during the day, and this can lead to acne if it is not taken care of.
 You need to give your beard a thorough cleaning twice a day with a beard wash or cleanser.
 This will gently remove all the unwanted dirt and excess oil from your skin.
 Also regularly moisturise the skin under the beard, as dry skin is often said to cause clogged pores and acne.
 Also, exfoliation is an assured way to keep the skin healthy and free of dead skin.
+One of the many common beard-related skin issues today.

 LSA Recommends: L’Oréal Men Expert Barber Club beard face and hair wash (Rs 450) and L’Oréal Men Expert Barber Club long beard and skin oil (Rs 949), which has a light texture and is perfect for mild moisturising.
 Also, Himalaya Herbals Men Face & Beard wash (Rs 144), which ensures a deep cleanse and soft feel after.